Euclid: Early Release Observations -- The star cluster systems of the Local Group dwarf galaxies IC 10 and NGC 6822: Validation and completeness

 Finally, to benchmark the performance of \texttt{BAGPIPES}, we compared the metallicity outputs to spectroscopic literature values, available only for NGC\,6822 \citep{Chandar2000,Hwang2014,Larsen2022}.
 The outputs from \texttt{BAGPIPES} have the format $Z/Z_{\odot}$, with $Z_{\odot} = 0.02$ \citep{Carnall2018}.
 For clusters from \citet{Larsen2022}, we transformed their reported $\mathrm{[Fe/H]}$ values into total metallicities ($Z/Z_\odot$) using the corresponding $\alpha$-element abundances and the empirical relation from \citet{Salaris1993}.
 In contrast, \citet{Hwang2014} and \citet{Chandar2000} reported their metallicities directly in terms of $\mathrm{[Z/H]}$, allowing for a more straightforward comparison.
 Since \citet{Hwang2014} provided results based on multiple fitting methods, we adopted the mean of the published values for each cluster.
 The final values used for comparison are listed in Table~\ref{Table:Comparing_6822_mets}.
 Our metallicity estimates are consistent within errors with the spectroscopic values for Hubble-VI, Hubble-VII, Hubble-VIII, and SC6.
 However, we find a higher metallicity for SC3 and a lower metallicity for SC7 relative to the literature.
 Although the comparison sample was limited, the metallicity offsets did not demonstrate a correlation with cluster magnitude, as we might expect if stochastic effects were contributing to these discrepancies (stochastic effects are discussed further in Appendix \ref{stoch_effects}).

 A detailed comparison of our derived masses and ages with those from \citetalias{Lim2015} is provided in Fig.\,\ref{fig:Lim_comp_SED}.
 Both studies utilise the \citet{Bruzual2003} models but differences stem from the version used, variations in SED-fitting techniques, prior selections, and the inclusion of NIR bands in our analysis.
 Although we observe fairly good agreement in mass, discrepancies are noted in age estimates.
 Notably, a number of clusters for which \citetalias{Lim2015} finds old ages are found to be considerably younger in our work.
+We checked if removing the most dust-extincted sources would eliminate this discrepancy, but they persisted, although the overall scatter slightly decreased.